alliance-genome/agr_blast_service_configuration/docs/README.md

 - `dataProvider`: The name of the data provider.
 - `dateProduced`: The date when the data was produced.
 - `release`: The release version of the data.
+- `public`: A boolean value indicating whether the data is displayed or not on the website.

 Here is an example of a JSON configuration file: